-Each person in a team is responsible for presenting an equal portion of the teach- back content.
+Remind participants that each person in a team is responsible for presenting an equal portion of the teachback content.

-Remember to incorporate practices and information you learned from:
+Remind participants to incorporate practices and information they learned from:

 - Unit 2: Your Role as Instructor; and - Unit 6: Maximize Learning.